PostHog/docs/docs/upgrading-posthog.md

 ### Heroku

 You can upgrade Heroku as per normal.
 It should automatically provision a free Redis instance and set up a worker.
-You might still have to manually turn the worker on!
+However, you might still have to manually provision a worker Dyno by going to "Resources".

 ### Docker-compose